hazelcast/hazelcast-cpp-client/Reference_Manual.md

 ### 6.1.1.
 TLS/SSL for Hazelcast Members

 Hazelcast allows you to encrypt socket level communication between Hazelcast members and between Hazelcast clients and members, for end to end encryption.
-To use it, see the [TLS/SSL for Hazelcast Members section](https://docs.hazelcast.com/imdg/latest/security/tls-ssl.html#tlsssl-for-hazelcast-members) in the Hazelcast IMDG Reference Manual.
+To use it, see the [TLS/SSL for Hazelcast Members section](https://docs.hazelcast.com/hazelcast/latest/security/tls-ssl.html#tlsssl-for-hazelcast-members) in the Hazelcast Reference Manual.

 ### 6.1.2.
 TLS/SSL for Hazelcast C++ Client